devops329/devops/instruction/visualizingMetrics/visualizingMetrics.md

 ### Computing totals from instant metrics

 You can also reverse the process of averaging metrics from a total, and compute a total from a metric that is reported as instant values.
-Currently the **instant** metric is reporting something like CPU % at this moment, current active users, or revenue for the past data collection.
+Currently, the **instant** metric is reporting something like CPU % at this moment, current active users, or revenue for the past data collection.
 So assuming that **instant** represents revenue for the past data collection, you can figure out the total revenue for the past day by using the`sum_over_time` function.

 ```sh
 sum_over_time(demo_instant[24h])